Sunday, 23 November 2014

 When people get older, the blood becomes stickier and the blood flow becomes slow, causing various illnesses such as diabetes, kidney dysfunction, and even cancer.
 When many of the capillaries in the kidneys are blocked, hundreds of complications will develop.

-To tackle this problem, there are many helpful herbs for the treatment such as Ginkgo Biloba, Bilberry, Parsley, Hawthorn, Ginger, Safflower, Lemongrass, Garlic, White peony root, Radix Angelicae (Dang Gui ), Dan Shen (丹参), Tien Chi (Panax Notoginseng), Tao Ren (Peach Kernel Seed) and many more!
+To tackle this problem, there are many helpful herbs for the treatment such as Ginkgo Biloba, Bilberry, Parsley, Hawthorn, Ginger, Safflower, Lemongrass, Garlic, White peony root, Radix Angelicae (Dang Gui ), Dan Shen (丹参), Tien Chi (Panax Notoginseng), and Tao Ren (Peach Kernel Seed).
 These herbs are used to thin the blood, prevent platelets from clotting, relax the blood vessels and improve blood circulation.

 What causes high cholesterol levels?